 Sonoma EV 101

 EV 101 is a 24/7 responsive online resource for all your EV questions.
-It is your resource for easy-to-understand information about common questions and tips for getting the most out of a modern electric car.
+It provides easy-to-understand information and tips for getting the most out of a modern electric car.
 EV101.DriveEV.org

 You can find the nearest EV charging location using the Plugshare website or app.
 There are three basic types of charging available for EVs: